top of page

 ABOUT

-Recorder player and harpsichordist Mathis Wolfer performs in Germany and abroad and has appeared with various ensembles at Grafenegg Festival, Schleswig-Holstein Musik Festival, Innsbrucker Festwochen der Alten Musik, Musikfest Bremen, Musikfestspiele Potsdam, Schwetzinger SWR Festspiele, Oude Muziek Fringe Festival and in the Pierre Boulez Saal.
+Recorder player and harpsichordist Mathis Wolfer performs in Germany and abroad and has appeared with various ensembles at Bachfest Leipzig, Grafenegg Festival, Schleswig-Holstein Musik Festival, Innsbrucker Festwochen der Alten Musik, Musikfest Bremen, Musikfestspiele Potsdam, Schwetzinger SWR Festspiele, Oude Muziek Fringe Festival and in the Pierre Boulez Saal.
 He has performed as a soloist with ensembles such as the Capricornus Consort Basel, La Risonanza Barockorchester and the Wuppertal Symphony Orchestra.

 He is also a scholarship holder of the Studienstiftung des deutschen Volkes and has received scholarships from the Kulturakademie Baden-Württemberg.